-Thanks to a generous legacy gift from David Andren and individual donations DanceEast launched the choreographic award scheme in 2015 with a major award of £5,000 and five awards of £1,000.
-Five additional awards of £1,000 will be awarded in 2017 and the application process will be announced very shortly.
+Thanks to a generous legacy gift from David Andren and individual donations DanceEast launched the Choreographic Development Award scheme in 2015 with a major award of £5,000 and five awards of £1,000.
+An application process for artists to apply for additional awards will be announced very shortly.

 The Choreographic Award can be used for research and development, or as a contribution towards making a dance work.
 The aim of the award is to nurture and develop choreographic talent and offers space, time and resources.
 A finished product is not necessary but there is an expectation that the funds will make a difference to the practice of the choreographer.

-Following an open call for submissions in the spring, over 60 applications were received from UK based choreographers, working across all genres and contexts, all of whom considered worthy of support.
+Following an open call for submissions in the spring of 2015, over 60 applications were received from UK based choreographers, working across all genres and contexts, all of whom considered worthy of support.
 The 2015 Choreographic Development Award winners were: